witheve/docs/drafts/handbook/math/cos.md

 # cos

-Calculate the cosine of an argument
+Calculate the cosine of an angle

 ## Syntax